ARM9/bass/doc/basics.md

 Defines are evaluated from right-to-left order, meaning that expressions such as `{x{y}`} will first expand `{y}`, and then the result of that expression, `{x...}`.
 In case of an define that is unknown (in it's scope) no error will be trown.
 It will be passed unresolved to allow manuall evaluation.

 Defines are not constant and can be redefined.
-It is possible to test if a define has been declared or not by using the special syntax: `{defined <name>}`
+It is possible to test if a define has been declared or not by using the special Syntax:: `{defined <name>}`

 ```as
 // v15-18